Is Acapulco Worth It in 2026? An Honest Verdict

 Published Jul 3, 2026 · updated Jul 3, 2026

 Short answer: for most first-time international visitors, no. Acapulco is not the beach trip to build a Mexico vacation around in 2026, and the honest reasons are two things stacked on top of each other.
-If you want the bay, the diving cliffs, the old-school glamour story, keep reading, because there is a version of this that works.
-But go in clear-eyed.
+If you want the bay, the La Quebrada cliff divers, the old-school glamour story, keep reading, because there is a version of this that works.
+But go in clear-eyed, not on the strength of a photo your parents took in 1975.

 The two problems, named plainly

 Security is the real one.
 Guerrero has been one of Mexico’s most contested states for years, and Acapulco itself carries a US State Department “reconsider travel” level advisory that has not meaningfully lifted.
 This is not “big city, watch your wallet” caution.
-It is organized-crime and extortion pressure that touches local businesses and, at times, spills into areas tourists move through.
-That does not mean a bullet has your name on it the moment you land.
+It is organized-crime and extortion pressure that touches ordinary local businesses, from taxi cooperatives to restaurants along the Costera Miguel Alemán, and at times spills into areas visitors move through.
+That does not mean a bullet has your name on it the moment you land at Acapulco airport.
 It means the margin for wandering off the beaten path here is thinner than almost anywhere else on the Pacific coast.
+For the wider picture, read is Mexico safe and note how much of the standard advice assumes a calmer baseline than Acapulco currently offers.

 Otis is the other.
-The Category 5 hurricane that hit in October 2023 flattened a huge share of the hotel stock and infrastructure.
+The Category 5 hurricane that slammed the bay in October 2023 flattened a huge share of the hotel stock and infrastructure.
 Recovery has been real but uneven.
-In 2026 you will still find shuttered towers next to renovated ones, patchy services, and a city visibly mid-repair.
+In 2026 you will still find shuttered towers in the Zona Dorada standing next to freshly renovated ones, patchy water and power in some neighborhoods, and a city that is visibly mid-repair.
+Some landmark high-rises along the Costera are back and busy; others are hollow shells.
+If you want to understand the storm risk that shaped all this, the hurricane and sargassum guide covers the Pacific season.

 Who should still go

 - People with family or roots in Acapulco.
-You know the neighborhoods, you have people, this advice was never for you.
+You know the neighborhoods, you have people, you already know which colonias to skip after dark.
+This advice was never for you.

-- Domestic travelers and repeat visitors who know the bay and stick to Diamante or the established Costera hotels.
+- Domestic travelers and repeat visitors who know the bay and stick to Punta Diamante or an established Costera hotel with its own security.

 Where a local would send you instead

-The friend-who-lives-here take: “Acapulco broke my heart, but I don’t send visitors there anymore.
-I send them to Zihua and tell them to come back to me in a few years about Aca.”
-That is roughly the mood.
+The friend-who-lives-here take, more or less verbatim: “Acapulco broke my heart, but I don’t send visitors there anymore.
+I send them to Zihua and tell them to come back and ask me about Aca in a few years.”
+That is roughly the mood among people I know on this coast.

 The verdict